 Searching through thousands or millions of rich media files can take a long time and provide poor results (if any).
-Sharing those images, videos, and documents with other people, or converting them into other formats, is often a full time job.
+Digital media management involves sharing those images, videos, and documents with other people, or converting them into other formats, and is often a full time job.

 People don’t know what files are available, how they should be used, or the software to open them.